 (A) In the event of any liquidation, dissolution or winding up of the Partnership, whether voluntary or involuntary, before any payment or distribution of the assets of the Partnership shall be made to or set apart for the holders of any Junior Units, each holder of the Series AM Preferred Units shall be entitled to receive \$9.26 (the "Series AM Liquidation Preference") per Series AM Preferred Unit, plus an amount equal to all distributions (whether or not earned or declared) accumulated, accrued and unpaid thereon to the date of final distribution to such holder.
 Until the holders of Series AM Preferred Units have been paid the Series AM Liquidation Preference in full, no payment will be made to any holder of any Junior Units upon the liquidation, dissolution or winding up of the Partnership.
-If, upon any such liquidation, dissolution or winding up of the Partnership, the assets of the Partnership, or the proceeds thereof, distributable to the holders of Series AM Preferred Units shall be insufficient to pay in full the preferential amount aforesaid and liquidating payments on any other Class or Series of Parity Units, then such assets, or the proceeds thereof, shall be distributed among the holders of the Series AM Preferred Units and the holders of Parity Units ratably in accordance with the respective amounts that would be payable on such Series AM Preferred Units and such Parity Units if all amounts payable thereon were paid in full.
+If, upon any such liquidation, dissolution or winding up of the Partnership, the assets of series AM Preferred Units shall be insufficient to pay in full the preferential amount aforesaid and liquidating payments on any other Class or Series of Parity Units, thereof, shall be distributed among the holders of the Series AM Preferred Units and the holders of Parity Units ratably in accordance with the respective amounts that would be payable on such Series AM Preferred Units and charty Units if all amounts payable thereon were paid in full.
 For purposes of this Section 3, a Transaction (as defined below) shall not be deemed to be a liquidation, dissolution or winding up, voluntary or involuntary, of the Partnership.